 The Company acquired a group of five patents in June 2011 for \$1.5 million with a weighted average remaining useful life determined to be two years.
 Useful lives were evaluated based on remaining legal lives of the patents.
 Amortization of these assets is based upon the related revenue streams, both past and future.
-As a result of this method, the Company took an immediate charge of \$0.7 million during the fourth quarter of fiscal year 2011 and recognized \$0.1 million during the three months ended October 31, 2011.
-The Company expects to recognize amortization expenses related to this group of patents of \$0.3 million during the remaining nine months of fiscal year 2012 and \$0.4 million during fiscal year 2013, and none thereafter.
+As a result of this method, the Company took an immediate amortization charge of \$0.7 million during the fourth quarter of fiscal year 2011.
+The Company expects to recognize amortization expenses related to this group of patents of \$0.4 million during fiscal years 2012 and 2013, and none thereafter.